 When airing your tent after a night's sleep, it is always important to keep the mesh door closed while the fly waterproof door open (bugs may go inside).

-For 1 layer tents, this is going to be a problem as normally 1 layer cheap tents are just made of 1 layer of fabric, usually polyester (which is probably not very comparable to the Illumina X Amber Hiking Tent.)
+For 1 layer tents, this is going to be a problem as normally 1 layer cheap tents are just made of 1 layer of fabric, usually polyester (which is probably not very comparable to the Illumina X Hiking Tent.)